 - Urban and Regional Planning (MURP): TOEFL or IELTS (EWC and UHM)

-Information on applying for most eligible Master’s programs listed above can be found at the UHM Graduate Division website.
-However, do not use this website for the fields of Business and Law.
-If you are seeking admission to a Master’s program in one of these two areas of study, use the Global MBA Business Program or the LLM Law Program.
-Application forms for these fields must be obtained from the respective program.
+Information on applying for most eligible Master’s programs can be found at the UHM Graduate Division website.
+However, do not use this website for the field of Business.
+If you are seeking admission to a Master’s program in this area of study, use the Global MBA Business Program.
+Application forms for this field must be obtained from the respective program.